scchess/Qualimap/doc/analysis.rst

   This bar chart provides the estimation of **homopolymer indels** of various types within alignment data.
 Large number of homopolymer indels may indicate a problem in a sequencing process.

   An indel is considered homopolymeric if it overlaps a homopolymer sequence with a minimum size of **5 bp**.
 For genomic insertions accurate calculation is performed.
-In case of deletions similar calculation can not be performed without reference sequence, therefore only an estimation is provided: an insertion is estimated as homopolymeric if it has a flanking homopolymer downstream or upstream of its location in the read.
+In case of deletions similar calculation can not be performed without reference sequence, therefore only an estimation is provided: an insertion is estimated as belonging to a homopolymeric region if it has a flanking homopolymer downstream or upstream of its location in the read.

-  The chart is not shown if the sample doesn't contain any indels.
+  This chart is not shown if the sample doesn't contain any indels.

 :guilabel:`Duplication Rate Histogram`